tuhdo/documentations/Docs/english/elinkvm_guide.md

   Ideal for distributed IT system environments such as small branch offices, campuses, test labs, and server hosting environments.

-#### Booster ####
+**Todo: add firmware upgrade feature (Tú)**

+### c.
+Introduce about Booster ###

+**Todo: move it up before b.
+Feature (Tú)**

-**Booster*** is a patented technology that allows eLinkKVM to utilize computing resources from controlled computers to improve remote performance.
-To quickly summarize, Booster includes software agents that work on major OS platforms (Windows, Linux and Mac OS) however,unlike traditional software solutions, Booster agents can also operate in BIOS and UEFI environments, indepedent of any operating system.
+**Booster** is a patented technology that allows eLinkKVM to utilize computing resources from controlled computers to improve remote performance.
+To quickly summarize, Booster includes software agents that work on major OS platforms (Windows, Linux and Mac OS) however,unlike traditional software solutions, Booster agents can also operate in BIOS and UEFI environments, independent of any operating system.

 These software agents are installed on controlled computers to utilize the extra computing power on the controlled computers to accelerate screen data processing without affecting performance.
 This enables